arabellas-craft/arabellas-craft.github.io/_posts/2025-10-20-playing-card-spread-daily-guidance.md

 - **[La Sibylle des Salons Card Meanings](/la-sibylle-des-salons-card-meanings)**: a 19th-century French cartomancy deck and how its symbol system differs from a standard deck.
 - **[Combining Divination Methods](/combine-tarot-divination-methods)**: how to layer cartomancy with tarot or tea leaf reading without creating noise.

-Beyond that, my [Cartomancy for Beginners](https://ko-fi.com/s/95f9c29692) guide covers detailed card meanings, number symbolism, and three complete spreads including yes/no and decision-making layouts.
+Beyond that, my [Cartomancy for Beginners](https://ko-fi.com/s/95f9c29692){:target="_blank" rel="noopener noreferrer"} guide covers detailed card meanings, number symbolism, and three complete spreads including yes/no and decision-making layouts.

 Try this spread tomorrow morning.
 Consistent practice develops your own interpretive language with the cards faster than any book will.